Elixxir-io/Remote-Sync-Server/README.md

-# Remote KV Server
+# Remote Sync Server

-The remote KV server is a self-run server for syncing Haven account data.
+The remote sync server is a self-run server for syncing Haven account data.